MediaComem/comem-archidep/ex/revprod-deployment.md

 You should now disable CORS because we will explore another solution to this problem during the rest of this exercise.

-Update the Systemd unit file `/etc/systemd/system/revprod-backend.service` for the backend and set the value of the `REVPROD_CORS` variable to false:
+Update the systemd unit file `/etc/systemd/system/revprod-backend.service` for the backend and set the value of the `REVPROD_CORS` variable to false:

 ```conf
 Environment="REVPROD_CORS=false"
 ```

-Reload the Systemd configuration and restart the backend service:
+Reload the systemd configuration and restart the backend service:

 ```bash
 $> sudo systemctl daemon-reload